Mueller UltraTemp MT-175 Toaster Oven In-depth Review

 - No safety mechanism for the door

-The Mueller showed its strength in heat distribution with its score in toasting bread, baking pizza, and roasting a whole chicken.
+The Mueller showed its strength in heat distribution with its score in toasting bread, baking pizza, and roasting chicken wings.
 However, baking french fries showed its weakness of low power draw which is common in small toaster ovens.

 7.5 Toast